Persepolis: Scientific excavations

-Herzfeld believed that the reasons behind the construction of Persepolis were the need for a majestic atmosphere, a symbol for the empire, and to celebrate special events, especially the Nowruz.
-For historical reasons, Persepolis was built where the Achaemenid dynasty was founded, although it was not the center of the empire at that time.
+Herzfeld believed that the reasons behind the construction of Persepolis were the need for a majestic atmosphere, a symbol for the empire, and a place to celebrate special events, especially Nowruz.
+For historical reasons, Persepolis was built where the Achaemenid dynasty was founded, although it was not the centre of the empire at that time.

 Excavations of plaque fragments hint at a scene with a contest between Herakles and Apollo, dubbed A Greek painting at Persepolis.

+Administrative archives

+Between 1933 and 1934, the excavations of the Oriental Institute discovered the administrative archives of Persepolis, consisting of the Persepolis Fortification Archive and the Persepolis Treasury Archive.
+The Fortification tablets, some 25,000 to 30,000 in number and written mostly in Elamite, deal with economic transactions until 493 BC; the smaller Treasury archive of 139 tablets records payments in silver between 492 and 458 BC.
+A damaged tablet from the Fortification Archive, dating to around 500 BC, records the distribution of at least 600 quarts of an unidentified commodity among five villages, providing rare evidence that Old Persian was also used for everyday administration.

 Architecture

 Persepolitan architecture is noted for its use of the Persian column, which was probably based on earlier wooden columns.

 The buildings at Persepolis include three general groupings: military quarters, the treasury, and the reception halls and occasional houses for the King.
 Noted structures include the Great Stairway, the Gate of All Nations, the Apadana, the Hall of a Hundred Columns, the Tripylon Hall and the Tachara, the Hadish Palace, the Palace of Artaxerxes III, the Imperial Treasury, the Royal Stables, and the Chariot House.